MillionConcepts/pdr/README.md

 when attempting to read very large files.
 We intend to implement memory management in the future.

+### tests

+Our testing methodology for *pdr* currently focuses on end-to-end integration testing to ensure consistency, coverage of supported datasets, and (to the extent we can verify it) correctness of output.

+*pdr*'s test suite lives in a different repository: https://github.com/MillionConcepts/pdr-tests.
+Its core is an application called **ix**.
+It should be considered a fairly complete alpha; we are actively using it both as a regression test suite and an active development tool.
 ---

 This work is supported by NASA grant No. 80NSSC21K0885.